42atomys/stud42/docs/devcontainers/README.md

 ## Setup your credentials

-Like say before, you needs to add some credentials listed on the file `.devcontainer/.env.example` by creating a `.devcontainer/.env` file (this file is ignored but not the example).
+Like say before, you needs to add some credentials listed on the file `.devcontainer/.env` file (this file is hard ignored but be careful to never force add this file).

-**DO NOT EDIT THE `.env.example` FILE.
+**DO NOT GIT ADD THE `.devcontainer/.env` FILE.
 NEVER PUSH YOUR CREDENTIALS ON ANY COMMITS**

 ### Oauth2 credentials